sakibahmad24/StudyAway-PHP-Codeigniter/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+The developer team would like to thank EllisLab for CodeIgniter framework, all the contributors to the of the projects.